stigok/tumblagramme/rand.md

 > version of you that left it there for
 > you to learn and grow even greater from

-(was easier to comprehend when I wrote it)

 ---

 > A curse is something you tell someone else to bring them down.
 It's as easy as laughing at their attempts.